fahol/todoist-mcp-server-cf/README.md

 <img width="646" alt="image" src="https://github.com/user-attachments/assets/fa3f9d99-0760-465a-a456-beac729a13ba" />

 ## Deploy your own
 The safest way to ensure your OAuth access is not misused is to deploy your own instance of this server.

+- Create a [new app](https://developer.todoist.com/appconsole.html) in Todoist for OAuth
+- Add the TODOIST_CLIENT_ID and TODOIST_CLIENT_SECRET secrets using the `wrangler secret put` command
-Change the parameters in `wrangler.jsonc` and deploy your own Cloudflare worker and point to it by doing `npm run deploy`.
+- Change the parameters in `wrangler.jsonc`
+- Deploy your own Cloudflare worker by doing `npm run deploy`